isomerpages/csc-knowledge/_digital-issue-03/Editorial.md

 <p>In this issue of <em>ETHOS Digital Edition</em>, we continue to bring you a variety of perspectives of interest to the practice of public sector governance and leadership in Singapore. </p>

-<p>Researcher Koh Chiu Yee from the Institute of Governance and Policy (IGP) looks at how trends in workplace culture, family policy and gender equity in OECD countries could shed light on ways to <a href="fertility-rebound-in-the-oecd-insights-for-singapore.html">improve fertility rates</a>&nbsp;in Singapore. </p>
+<p>Researcher Koh Chiu Yee from the Institute of Governance and Policy (IGP) looks at how trends in workplace culture, family policy and gender equity in OECD countries could shed light on ways to <a href="fertility-rebound-in-the-oecd-insights-for-singapore.html">improve fertility rates</a> in Singapore. </p>

 <p>Sharon Tham and Khanh Do, also from the IGP, report on a trial applying <a href="using-behavioural-insights-to-increase-charitable-donations.html">behavioural nudges to increase charitable donations</a>, with promising results.</p>